KyleGortych-SNHU/programming-languages-cpp-project3/README.md

 - Which pieces of the code did you find most challenging to write, and how did you overcome this?
 What tools or resources are you adding to your support network?

     The most challengin parts I found was implementing the user validation and histogram layout.
-I used the .
+I used the [Python
+    Tutor](https://pythontutor.com/cpp.html#) for help visualizing and
+    debuging.

     <details>
-    <summary>User validation example (click me)</summary>
+    <summary>User Validation Example (click me)</summary>

     ```cpp
     // check for empty input or non number